-Despite many innovations, the soil is still the most widely used medium for growing crops.
-Several companies have been trying to achieve the most ideal conditions for the soil to produce healthy crops.
-Indoor farming also uses soil to grow plants.
-Fully controlled environments keep the soil healthy and monitoring systems constantly assess the soil for disease and nutrient loss.
-Australian startup Sproutstack produces fresh crops from their indoor farming system.
-Their crops grow in fully automated and climate-controlled spaces – guaranteeing minimal to no wastage in yields.
-They use automated irrigation systems to keep the plants watered while LED lighting ensures 24 hours of sunshine for the plants.
-In addition, due to maximum control over the environment, they have no need for pesticides or genetically modified seeds.
+Despite many innovations, soil is still the most widely used medium for growing crops.
+Several companies have been trying to achieve the most ideal conditions for the soil or its alternatives such as coco coir to produce healthy crops.
+Fully controlled indoor environments keep the soil healthy and monitoring systems constantly assess the soil for disease and nutrient loss.

 What About The Other 255 Solutions?

 While we believe data is key to creating insights it can be easy to be overwhelmed by it.
 Our ambition is to create a comprehensive overview and provide actionable innovation intelligence for your Proof of Concept (PoC), partnership, or investment targets.
 The 5 startups showcased above are promising examples out of 260 we analyzed for this article.
 To identify the most relevant solutions based on your specific criteria and collaboration strategy, get in touch.